kjahan/docker-spark/README.md

 # Requirements

-Download and install Docker Desktop for your machine:
+Download and install Docker Desktop for your machine depending on your machine OS:

 https://docs.docker.com/docker-for-mac/install/